 M. B. McLatchey is recipient of the May Swenson Poetry Award for “The Lame God,” a collection of powerful poems on a very sensitive subject: the kidnap and murder of a young girl.
 Using the art of poetry she gives voice to a suffering—and a love—that might otherwise go unheard.
 Philip Brady says of this collection, “in magisterial cadences, this powerful poetic sequence gives voice to the unspeakable and transposes profound grief into immortal song.
 McLatchey's poems are talismans and spells--not against loss but against forgetting.

-Jared Farmer’s new book is “Trees in Paradise: A California History.”
-We’ll also talk about Utah history, and Farmer will offer his list of iconic Utah trees as well.
+On Wednesday’s AU we’ll revisit our conversation from January with Jared Farmer whose latest book is “Trees in Paradise: A California History.”
+In addition to California, we’ll talk about Utah history, and Farmer will offer his list of iconic Utah trees as well.
 California now has more trees than at any time since the late Pleistocene.
 This green landscape, however, is not the work of nature.
 It's the work of history.
 In the years after the Gold Rush, American settlers remade the California landscape, harnessing nature to their vision of the good life.
-Horticulturists, boosters, and civic reformers began to "improve" the bare, brown countryside, planting millions of trees to create groves, wooded suburbs, and landscaped cities.
-They imported the blue-green eucalypts whose tangy fragrance was thought to cure malaria.
-They built the lucrative "Orange Empire" on the sweet juice and thick skin of the Washington navel, an industrial fruit.
-They lined their streets with graceful palms to announce that they were not in the Midwest anymore.